 Add marshmallow cream and white chocolate morsels to the eggnog mixture.
 Use an immersion blender or transfer to your stand mixer and blend everything together until the chocolate is completely melted and well incorporated.

 Pour into a parchment lined baking sheet and refrigerate this mixture until cold and set.
-For me, that takes about an hour.
+For me, that takes about an hour or two.

 STEP 3.
 Form truffles